Eve-positional languages: putting order into B\"uchi automata: Determinization of Eve-positional languages

 \section{Determinization of Eve-positional languages}

-In this section, we present a transformation from an "ordered Büchi automaton" to a "deterministic parity automaton" recognizing the same language.
-This transformation follows ideas from the last appearance record technique \cite{Büchi_1983} and has at most a factorial blow-up.
-We observe that it produces an automaton of minimal size for some non-trivial sublanguages.
+In this section, we present a transformation from an "ordered Büchi automaton" to a "deterministic parity automaton" recognising the same language.
+This transformation follows ideas from the last appearance record technique \cite{LAR} and has at most a factorial blow-up.
+We observe that it produces an automaton of minimal size, provided that the tile alphabet contains some expressive enough subset.